Stickerifier/Stickerify/README.md

 ## How to set up the project

-1. Install Maven and JDK 19 (or higher)
+1. Install Gradle and JDK 19 (or higher)
 2. Clone the project and move into its folder
 3. Run the command `./gradlew build`
 4. Import the project inside your IDE as a Gradle project